Accidents Do Happen

 Woman falls off Half Dome cables (July 31, 2011)

-A 26 year old woman slipped and fell 600 feet while descending the Half Dome cables, The rock was wet from a morning rain and lightning was in the area.
+A 26 year old woman slipped and fell 600 feet while descending the Half Dome cables.
+She died.
+The rock was wet from a morning rain and lightning was in the area.
+I’s believed the steel cable was energized and she could not hold on.

 Three people go over Vernal Fall (July 19, 2011)

 Three hikers climbed over the guard railing at the top of Vernal Fall, 25 feet from the edge.
-A 21 year old woman and a 22 and a 27 year old males fell into the river and were swept over the fall.
+Ninos Yacoub, 27, Ramina Badal, 21, and David Homiz, 22 were over the protective fence in very fast water.
+They were swept over the fall.

 Man dies after slipping into Merced at Mist Trail (May 16, 2011)